Bayesian distributionally robust variational inequalities: regularization and quantification: Stability of solution sets

-Recall that Theorem \ref{thm-q-os} establishes quantitative stability for the Bayesian DRVI problem.
+} Recall that Theorem \ref{thm-q-os} establishes quantitative stability for the Bayesian DRVI problem.
 In conjunction with Lemma \ref{lem-con-growth}, it offers explicit upper bounds for the qualitative results derived in Theorem \ref{thm-con}.
-To maintain self-containment, we will now demonstrate that the right-hand side of equation \eqref{eq-qs-1} tends to 0 as $N\to\infty$ and $\lambda\downarrow 0$ when the perturbation $\|\theta^c-\tilde{\theta}^c\|_\infty$ tends to 0. \begin{theorem} Suppose that the conditions in Lemma \ref{prop-4} hold.
-Then, almost surely
+To maintain self-containment, we will now demonstrate that, for any $\lambda\geq0$, the right-hand side of equation \eqref{eq-qs-1} tends to 0 as $N\to\infty$ when the perturbation $\|\theta^c-\tilde{\theta}^c\|_\infty$ tends to 0. \begin{theorem} Suppose that the conditions in Lemma \ref{lem-4} hold.
+Then, for any $\lambda\geq0$, almost surely

 \end{theorem} \textit{Proof}.
-Note that Since $(\psi_{\theta^c,r^c}^\lambda)^{-1}\left(\left(C_\lambda\|\theta^c-\tilde{\theta}^c\|_\infty\right)^{1/p}\right)\geq0$, we complete the proof. $ \blacksquare$
+Note that Since $(\psi_{\theta^c,r^c}^\lambda)^{-1}\left(\left(C_\lambda\|\theta^c-\tilde{\theta}^c\|_\infty\right)^{1/p_\lambda}\right)\geq0$, we complete the proof. $ \blacksquare$

-Theorem \ref{thm-10} demonstrates the asymptotic convergence of the $x$-solution set for the contaminated problem \eqref{bdrvi-regular2} as the distance between the contaminated distribution $P_{\tilde{\theta}^c}$ and the true distribution $P_{{\theta}^c}$ approaches zero.
+Theorem \ref{thm-10} demonstrates the asymptotic convergence of the $x$-solution set for the contaminated problem \eqref{p-bdrvi2} as the distance between the contaminated distribution $P_{\tilde{\theta}^c}$ and the true distribution $P_{{\theta}^c}$ approaches zero.
 We now derive a quantitative error bound for the deviation between $x$-solution sets when the distance between $\theta^c$ and $\tilde{\theta}^c$ is not zero.
 To this end, we need the following lemma.